Gunung Salahutu – Gunung Simalopu

 After heavy rain the river may be difficult to cross, but even during the dry season you may very well have to take off your shoes and socks and wade across so be prepared!
 The trail now ascends steeply and is muddy and covered is thick roots which can make things a bit difficult.
 However, once above 500 metres elevation the temperature gets a little lower and you start to sweat less!
 The sound of the river still reverberates long after leaving it and when you reach a sign at 689m the trail is very close to another smaller river.
 This is the final source of water on the hike.

-From this point the trail gets muddier but the view really opens out and eventually you will reach the place that most local people consider the ‘top’ of Salahutu.
+From this point the trail gets muddier but the view really opens out and eventually you will reach the top of Salahutu, the second-highest peak in the range.
 It is crowned with a broken cement trig pillar and the remains of a few small camp fires.
 The view eastwards is not limited by trees or other vegetation and as a result you can see the eastern coastline of Ambon island, nearby Haruku island and some of the lesser peaks on the large island of Seram.
-The view west is largely obscured by trees but if you look carefully you will be able to see the true high point of Ambon island, lying about 2 kilometres further west, beyond a lesser middle summit inbetween.
-Frustratingly, that 2 kilometres involves a lot of ascending and descending and there is no clear path.
-Very few locals seem to climb to the real peak, at least from this side, and in total it would probably require a 2-day expedition hike to the true peak and back.
-That is, assuming there isn’t a trail to it from another direction.
-If you have any information on the true Ambon island peak please leave a comment below!

-The true summit will probably have a different name but I was unable to get a definitive answer during my time there.
 If you stay in Ambon city, it is worth taking an ojek (motorcycle taxi) up into the hills behind the city to Soya Atas (5km away) and make the short 10 minute climb to Gunung Sirimau (464m).
 It is a historically important areas and is full of sacred stones and the like.
 There are some nice views over the city and to the highest peak in the distance.

-Bagging information by Daniel Quinn
+Bagging information by Daniel Quinn (with significant updates in March 2025 from Laurenz Thiele)

 Trail Map